Student entrepreneurs can win prizes to help them launch their ventures.

 BizPitch is directed by Bucknell's Small Business Development Center (SBDC).

 Prepare Your Pitch

-To compete at BizPitch, you will create a 5-minute pitch that will present a proposed, new or recently launched product or service.
-Finalists will be selected to present their pitch in-person to a panel of judges at a public "Shark Tank" style finale event.
-Each team will also field questions from the judges for 10 minutes following their pitch.
+To compete at BizPitch, you will create a pitch that will present a proposed, new, or recently launched product or service.
+Finalists will be selected to present their pitch to a panel of judges at a public "Shark Tank" style finale event.
+Each team will also field questions from the judges following their pitch.

 The presentation should convey your innovative and marketable concept or venture in a concise, compelling fashion.
 Slides, demonstrations and other presentation materials are encouraged.